Feeling the urge to connect?

 Community is at our core here at Habitat for Humanity – bringing the community together to build a better future.

 But it’s for the community that we now hold ourselves apart.
-With the COVID-19 pandemic on the rise, we’ve followed shelter-in-place guidelines and CDC recommendations, suspending volunteerism and closing our offices and ReStores.
+With the COVID-19 pandemic on the rise, we’ve followed shelter-in-place guidelines and CDC recommendations, suspending volunteerism and closing our offices.
 Read our Response to COVID-19 here.

 We stand with our neighbors (six feet apart, of course) in solidarity, distancing ourselves from friends and family for the well-being of our community.
 But we are human, and isolating ourselves from the world can become draining.